abccyz/ezLicode/README.md

  * Runnable with -e "MAXPROCESSES=2" to change used cpus
  * Runnable with -e "PRERUNPROCESSES=2" to change processes at startup
  * Runnable with -e "ERIZOCLIENTPORT=9090" to change if 8080 is used
+ * Runnable with -e "RECORDINGPATH=/opt" to set the path for your recordings
  * Fix for bug reported at: https://github.com/lynckia/licode/issues/919

  # RUN